-Work to ensure that all parks in the Town are interconnected by a system of trails and pathways for bicycle and pedestrian traffic.
+Work to ensure that all parks in the Town are interconnected by a system of trails and pathways for bicycle and pedestrian traffic, if economically feasible.

 Construct new park facilities and trails that accommodate access for handicapped persons and meet ADA requirements.